-A look back at the 2018, 2019 and 2020 growing seasons and their impact on the resulting Danbury Ridge wines.
+A look back at previous growing seasons on the Danbury Ridge estate and their impact on the resulting wines.

 The 2020 vintage was the second harvest at the Danbury Ridge Wine Estate winery and was one of many extremes.
 Following one of the wettest winters of the past decade, the growing season began with potentially devastating frost events at the end of March and into April.
 Despite these cold night-time temperatures, very warm, dry, sunny daytime conditions resulted in the earliest veraison seen in the region in the past decade.